The Corporate Governance Review: Switzerland

-The board of directors must act in the best interests of the company as mandated by the duty of care and loyalty.
+The board of directors must act in the best interest of the company as mandated by the duty of care and loyalty.
 Shareholders must be treated equally in like circumstances.
 According to the general view, a company's interest encompasses the interests of the shareholders as well as the other stakeholders, with the sustainable growth of the company being the underlying principle and goal.
-There are no (strict) rules as to how the board should weigh the interests of the different stakeholders against each other: ultimately, this weighing and other business decisions are a matter for the board's own diligent judgement.
+There are no (strict) rules as to how the board should weigh the interests of the different stakeholders against each other.
+Ultimately, this weighing and other business decisions are a matter for the board's own diligent judgement.
 In various decisions of the Federal Supreme Court, the applicability of the business judgement rule has been confirmed.
 The prerequisites for the applicability of the business judgement rule are a diligent review or assessment process that is based on adequate information and documents and that is free of conflicts of interest.
 If these prerequisites are met, a court will only assess whether the board's decision was justifiable.
 If any of the prerequisites are not met, a court will conduct a full assessment.
 However, a board decision based on a conflict of interest is not per se a violation of the board's duty of care.

 Under Swiss corporate law, a conflict of interest is deemed to exist if a board member has individual interests that are opposed to the interests of the company or, more frequently, if he or she has a duty (based on law, contract or otherwise) to pursue third-party interests that are opposed to the company's interests.
 If a board member suffers from a potential conflict, he or she has an obligation to disclose the information to the chair or the entire board.
 It is then up to the board, without the potentially conflicted member, to assess the situation and resolve on and implement appropriate measures as required to ensure that the conflict does not negatively affect the company.
 These measures include an abstention of the conflicted member from the decision and, depending on the circumstances, also from the deliberations, or the establishment of an independent committee consisting of the disinterested board members.
 If required to address a more serious and detrimental conflict, the board may also decide to shield the conflicted member from any critical information.